jmenacho1/Portfolio-Optimization/Project Outline.md

 ## Files to be used:

-1. Dataframe ipnyb
+1. Outline.md

-2. Optimizer ipynb code
+2. FabFour.Preso.Bestest.md

-3. Monte Carlo Simulation
+3. Project.Code.ipynb

-4. Various illustrative charting and PyViz outputs
+4. Various jpeg files for illustrative purposes in the presentation

 ## External Data to be Used

 * Alpaca
 * Yahoo Finace
 * Bloomberg Pricing

+## New Python Package utilized

+* Statsmodels

 ## Tasks